nuneskris/nuneskris.github.io/_portfolio/2-1-1CollectArchitecture.md

 The Target system where the data is loaded can either be a schema-on-write where data needs to be loaded into a schema like relational-like databases or a schema-on-read database like cloud storage or HDFS.

-I get into the various patterns involved in loading data into the data processing systems in this [page](https://nuneskris.github.io/portfolio/2-3-1Collect-ExtractLoad-Patterns/). [^1]: https://nuneskris.github.io/publication/Collect-ExtractLoad-Patterns
+I get into the various patterns involved in loading data into the data processing systems in this [page](https://nuneskris.github.io/portfolio/2-3-1Collect-ExtractLoad-Patterns/).

-# <a href="#footnotes">Related Pages</a>
+# Related Pages
 * https://nuneskris.github.io/publication/CollectDataProfiling
 * https://nuneskris.github.io/publication/Collect-Data-Capture
 * https://nuneskris.github.io/publication/Collect-Data-Extraction-Compress